OSINT-TECHNOLOGIES/gaia/README.md

 ## What is GAIA and how can I use it?

-GAIA is a program created using Mercury Framework (runmercury.com) and Google Earth Engine (earthengine.google.com) special for those who works with geospatial images of Earth or interested in this subject.
+GAIA is a program created using Mercury Framework ([runmercury.com](https://github.com/mljar/mercury)), Google Earth Engine ([earthengine.google.com](https://earthengine.google.com/)) and OpenStreetMap ([openstreetmap.org](https://www.openstreetmap.org)) specially for those who works with geospatial images of Earth or interested in this subject.
 This program implements the idea of getting as much sources of sattelite and aerial images as it possible in one app.
 It allows you to get planetary images from different providers using APIs of various services and, what is important, without any coding knowledge and in a pleasant web interface

 ## GAIA demo screenshots